-If an airbag inflates you will also need to replace the driver and front passenger's safety belt retractor assembly.
+If the frontal airbags inflate you will also need to replace the driver and front passenger's safety belt retractor assembly.
 Be sure to do so.
 Then the new retractor assembly will be there to help protect you in a collision.

-After a crash you may need to replace the driver and front passenger's safety belt retractor assemblies, even if an airbag has not deployed.
+After a crash you may need to replace the driver and front passenger's safety belt retractor assemblies, even if the frontal airbags have not deployed.
 The driver and front passenger's safety belt retractor assemblies contain the safety belt pretensioners.
 Have your safety belt pretensioners checked if your vehicle has been in a collision, or if your airbag readiness light stays on after you start your vehicle or while you are driving.
 See Airbag Readiness Light on page 3-27.